 5. Not as Private as Promised

-Despite being a privacy pioneer, DuckDuckGo does raise some niggling privacy concerns.
+Despite being a privacy pioneer, DuckDuckGo raises a few privacy concerns.

-DuckDuckGo displays search terms in the URL.
+- Displays search terms in URL.
 Other private search engines like StartPage and Search Encrypt don’t do that.
-Instead, they encrypt all URLs so no one can make sense of them, and if you try to go to the links in your history, you get returned to the search engine’s homepage.
+They encrypt URLs so people can’t make sense of them.
+If you try to go to links in your history, you’re directed back to the search engine’s homepage.